 - Military mail moves within the United States via the Postal Service transportation network to major postal mail processing facilities.

-- If the mail is First-Class, Priority Mail or Priority Mail Express, it will move from the major airport gateway in the U.S. to an overseas airport gateway on commercial U.S.-owned aircraft to overseas locations.
-From the overseas airport gateways, mail is then moved by various methods to the designated Post Offices for delivery to the individual.
+- If the mail is via First-Class Mail, Priority Mail or Priority Mail Express, it will move from major airport gateways in the U.S. to overseas airport gateways on commercial U.S.-owned aircraft.
+From the overseas airport gateways, mail is then moved by various methods to the designated Post Office facilities for delivery to the individual service member.

-- The Military Postal Service Agency provides service to 103 countries.
+- The MPSA provides service to 110 countries.